iterative/dvc.org/content/docs/command-reference/commit.md

 - Often we edit source code, configuration, or other files that are specified as
   <abbr>dependencies</abbr> in `dvc.yaml` (`deps` field) in a way that doesn't
-  cause any changes to [stage](/doc/command-reference/run) outputs.
-For example: reformatting input data, adding code comments, etc. However, DVC notices all changes to dependencies and expects you to reproduce the pipeline (`dvc repro`).
+  cause any changes to stage outputs.
+For example: reformatting input data, adding code comments, etc. However, DVC notices all changes to dependencies and expects you to reproduce the corresponding pipeline (`dvc repro`).
 You can use `dvc commit` instead to force accepting these new versions without having to execute stage commands.

 - Sometimes after executing a stage, we realize that not all of its dependencies or outputs are defined in `dvc.yaml`.
 It is possible to